Learn from the following video on you setup forwarders to start ingesting on-premise data into Cloud.

 Monitor and manage the forwarder

-The following Docker commands help you to monitor and manage Chronicle forwarder:
+The following Docker commands help you monitor and manage Chronicle Forwarder:

 - Check if the Docker container is running